 Lots of the animals are free to roam around the place.
 We got a special treat as one of the resident peacocks showed us his full plume.

-There is a farmyard area which contains ponies, pigs and a donkey.
+There is a farmyard area that contains ponies, pigs and a donkey.
 They all love a good pat through the fence.

-A shallow lake which is home to swans and pelicans.
+A shallow lake that is home to swans and pelicans.
 You need to keep an eye on your kids as the water is very accessible.
-Also if there is bird feed left around this edges of the lake this can make it very slippery.
+Also if there is bird feed left around the edges of the lake this can make it very slippery.

 One area that kept the kids amused for ages was the line of cockatoo cages.
 The kids had a great time chatting and dancing with them.

 Cohunu Koala Park has its own miniature steam train.
 A 10-minute ride around the park costs an additional $4 per person which is payable at the main ticket office.

 The train runs at weekends and school and public holidays.
 It was a big hit with our kids!
 They enjoyed going through the various tunnels along the route.

 A cool feature of Cohunu Koala Park is the huge models of dinosaurs, dragons and animals which are dotted around the place.
 There was a squeal of delight every time one was spotted.

 There is no café at Cohunu Koala Park, just a kiosk that sells cold drinks and ice cream so if you are planning on visiting for the day you’ll need to take along a picnic.
 There is a large undercover area with plenty of tables and chairs next to the kiosk and there is also a family picnic area within the grounds of the park which is fenced and has a couple of ride-on toys and high chairs.